tsolo4ever/3d-Print-tools/assets/js/ENHANCED_PROFILES_INTEGRATION.md

 5. Review/customize settings across tabs
 6. Click "Save" - profile appears immediately in history

-### For Editing
+### For Editing Existing Profiles
-1. Click "Edit" button on existing profile card
+1. Click "✏️ Edit" button on existing profile card
+2. Enhanced Profiles editor opens with all existing data loaded
-2. Modify settings across any tabs
+3. Modify settings across any of the 10 tabs
-3. Click "Save" - changes sync automatically
+4. Click "💾 Save" - changes sync automatically to the profile list

 ### For Quick Setup
 1. Use printer database search (Tab 1) for instant hardware setup